osl-incubator/scicookie/{{cookiecutter.project_slug}}/docs/index.md

 about McCabe and code complexity, you can visit [McCabe - Code Complexity Checker](https://here-be-pythons.readthedocs.io/en/latest/python/mccabe.html).
 This tool is included with [Flake8](https://flake8.pycqa.org/en/latest/).
+{%+ endif -%}
+{%- if cookiecutter.add_containers == 'Docker' %}
+* Integration with DevOps tools: We use Docker because it allows us to create an isolated environment for our application that includes all the necessary dependencies, libraries and configurations.
+This makes it easier to manage and reproduce our development and production environments without any conflicts or inconsistencies.

+  With Docker, we can easily share our application with others and deploy it to different environments.
+This streamlines our development, testing, deployment, and collaboration workflows, making the entire process more efficient.
+{%- elif cookiecutter.add_containers == 'Podman' %}
+  * Integration with DevOps tools: Podman in your Python project helps us achieve a more secure, efficient, and flexible containerization strategy, and give us more control over application's dependencies and configurations.
+  Podman allows us to manage containers without the need for a daemon, providing a more secure and lightweight solution.

+  With Podman, we can easily create and run containers, as well as manage their lifecycle and resources.
+This integration has improved our development and deployment processes, making them more efficient and streamlined.
 {%+ endif %}
 * TODO